brunilda-sa/PublicPage/index.md

 ---
 layout: default
 title: My Data Science projects
-description: This page contains the list of all my data scientist projects.
+description: This page contains the list of all my data scientist projects
 ---

 # Introduction